-In general terms, “Mining” is the process of extraction of some valuable material from the earth e.g. coal mining, diamond mining etc. In the context of computer science, “Data Mining” refers to the extraction of useful information from a bulk of data or data warehouses.
-One can see that the term itself is a little bit confusing.
-In case of coal or diamond mining, the result of extraction process is coal or diamond.
-But in case of Data Mining, the result of extraction process is not data!!
-Instead, the result of data mining is the patterns and knowledge that we gain at the end of the extraction process.
-In that sense, Data Mining is also known as Knowledge Discovery or Knowledge Extraction.
+In general terms, “Mining” is the process of extraction of some valuable material from the earth e.g. coal mining, diamond mining, etc. In the context of computer science, “Data Mining” can be referred to as knowledge mining from data, knowledge extraction, data/pattern analysis, data archaeology, and data dredging.
+It is basically the process carried out for the extraction of useful information from a bulk of data or data warehouses.
+One can see that the term itself is a little confusing.
+In the case of coal or diamond mining, the result of the extraction process is coal or diamond.
+But in the case of Data Mining, the result of the extraction process is not data!!
+Instead, data mining results are the patterns and knowledge that we gain at the end of the extraction process.
+In that sense, we can think of Data Mining as a step in the process of Knowledge Discovery or Knowledge Extraction.

 Gregory Piatetsky-Shapiro coined the term “Knowledge Discovery in Databases” in 1989.
 However, the term ‘data mining’ became more popular in the business and press communities.
 Currently, Data Mining and Knowledge Discovery are used interchangeably.

-Now a days, data mining is used in almost all the places where a large amount of data is stored and processed.
-For example, banks typically use ‘data mining’ to find out their prospective customers who could be interested in credit cards, personal loans or insurances as well.
-Since banks have the transaction details and detailed profiles of their customers, they analyze all this data and try to find out patterns which help them predict that certain customers could be interested in personal loans etc.
+Nowadays, data mining is used in almost all places where a large amount of data is stored and processed.
+For example, banks typically use ‘data mining’ to find out their prospective customers who could be interested in credit cards, personal loans, or insurance as well.
+Since banks have the transaction details and detailed profiles of their customers, they analyze all this data and try to find out patterns that help them predict that certain customers could be interested in personal loans, etc.

 Main Purpose of Data Mining

-Technically, data mining is the computational process of analyzing data from different perspective, dimensions, angles and categorizing/summarizing it into meaningful information.
+Technically, data mining is the computational process of analyzing data from different perspectives, dimensions, angles and categorizing/summarizing it into meaningful information.

 Data Mining can be applied to any type of data e.g. Data Warehouses, Transactional Databases, Relational Databases, Multimedia Databases, Spatial Databases, Time-series Databases, World Wide Web.